 This service is available at Lankenau Medical Center.
 Check for the availability of this service if you are delivering at Bryn Mawr Hospital, Paoli Hospital or Riddle Hospital.
 For more information, visit masonshafferfoundation.org.

 Requesting a copy of your child’s birth certificate

 You will complete birth certificate paperwork during your hospital stay, and a birth certificate will automatically be mailed to you in six to eight weeks.
 A Social Security card is also included in this process.

 Welcoming a new baby is a life-changing experience and we are aware of the many physical and emotional needs you may have during and following childbirth.

 Emotional difficulties during pregnancy and in the postpartum period are treatable with professional assistance.
 Asking for help is the first step in feeling better.
 Please know there is support for you and your family.

 Maternity social workers and nurses assist moms in this process and provide resources and emotional support.
 Patients are offered a post-discharge phone call made by our expert staff at the Women’s Emotional Wellness Center as a way to embrace mom and family with continued support once discharged to home.

-The Women’s Emotional Wellness Center at the Main Line Health Center in Newtown Square provides outpatient mental health treatment and psychiatric services to women and their families.
+The Women's Emotional Wellness Center at the Main Line Health Newtown Square provides outpatient mental health treatment and psychiatric services to women and their families.
 The Women’s Emotional Wellness Center specializes in the period before, during and after pregnancy but also provides services for fathers, grandparents and other caregivers.
 Treatment is covered by most commercial insurance plans and Medicare.